visualia/visualia_original/README.md

 ## Getting started

+> The quickest way to try out Visualia is play with experimental [Visualia editor](https://visualia.github.io/visualia/editor/).
+Just type <kbd>v</kbd> in the editor.

-To get started you will need three files: `index.md` for Markdown, `index.js` for Javascript and `index.html` for HTML.
+To get started in your local machine, you will need to create three files: `index.md` for Markdown, `index.js` for Javascript and `index.html` for HTML.

 **index.html**